AI Use Cases/Construction

 Revenue & Operational Impact

-This operational friction costs construction firms 8-12% in lost margin annually.
+That friction has a direct margin cost: every bid priced off stale assumptions either leaks margin on the job or loses the work to a sharper number.
 Project managers discover cost overruns after contracts close because deal desk pricing never factored in actual labor productivity, subcontractor escalation clauses, or OSHA compliance overhead.
-Sales cycles extend 3-4 weeks while estimators manually reconcile bids against historical job performance.
+Sales cycles stretch by weeks while estimators manually reconcile bids against historical job performance.
 Bid accuracy deteriorates when regional labor markets shift or material costs spike mid-proposal - sales lacks real-time signals to adjust pricing without reworking the entire estimate.

 Why Generic Tools Fail